This article, The Double Induction Cooktop: We Review the Best of 2017, was last updated January 2018.

 This equation holds true for all double induction burners: the power being used by both burners simultaneously cannot exceed 1800W.
 So even if both burners are capable of an 1800W output, they can’t operate at their maximums at the same time.
 You can have 1800 and zero, or you can have 1600W and 200W, or you can have 900W and 900W, or you can have 1200W and 600W, etc. And if you set both burners to maximum, most units will simply divide that power up equally so both burners operate at the maximum possible power with both burners running.
 This specification is rarely given, but you can assume that the power will be somewhere around half of what each burner’s maximum is when both are running at full power.

 So note that regardless of what specs are given, no 1800W induction burner can produce more than 1800W total at the same time.
 Probably the biggest frustration about this for most people occurs when you have both burners going and you raise the temperature on one of them: the other burner will compensate by lowering its temp.
-You have to keep this in mind when you cook on one of these
+You have to keep this in mind when you cook on one of these units, and learn to adjust temps accordingly.

 It’s hardly the end of the world.
 Overall, unless you routinely need two pots of liquid to boil as quickly as possible, this isn’t really a big concern.
 Most cooking is done in the medium power range--max power on these units can burn food and warp pans--so two burners going at 900W will get most jobs done satisfactorily.
 And if you’re boiling water for pasta while simmering spaghetti sauce on the other burner, you’ll still get boiling water--just not quite as quickly.